pasosdeJesus/intercambiador/README.md

 the authentication backend and the database backend and starts both backends and the frontend in development mode.

-To run these 3 processes it is required to install `foreman` that uses the file `Procfile`.
+To run these 3 processes yo need to install globally the gem `foreman` (on adJ/OpenBSD it would be with `doas gem install foreman`).
+`foreman` should be run with the configuration file `Procfile`.

-The file `Procfile` specifies how this is done:
+The file `Procfile` specifies how to start each process:
-  * The backend in ruby runs in one port (e.g 3442 unencrypted and with encrypted with nginx proxy for example in 3443).
+  * The backend in ruby runs in one port (e.g 3442 unencrypted and then encrypted with an nginx proxy for example in 3443).
+You can see specific instructions in `backend/README.md`
-  * The backend in go runs in another port (e.g 8081 unencrypted and encrypted with nginx proxy for example in 4443).
+  * The backend in go runs in another port (e.g 8081 unencrypted and encrypted with an nginx proxy for example in 4443).
+Check specific instructions in `backend-auth/README.md`
-  * The development server of the frontend runs unencrypted in other port 5173, and encrypted with an nginx proyx in another port e.g 443.
+  * The development server of the frontend runs unencrypted in other port (e.g unencrypted in 5173 and encrypted with an nginx proyx in another port e.g 443).
+Check instruciones in `frontend/README.md`